 I really love homemade caramels and I make them every holiday.
 They can be tricky, but with a little practice, some good equipment and (hardest for me) patience, it can become fairly easy to turn out a good batch of them.
-I was recently inspired to make a pumpkin spice caramel to use up some leftover pumpkin puree.
+I was recently inspired to make pumpkin spice caramels to use up some leftover pumpkin puree.
 The caramels turned out really well, possibly one of my favorite versions yet, though I say that about each new batch of caramel I make.
 These caramels are dark and shiny with a slight flavor of pumpkin and spice that goes well with the caramel flavor.
 The pepitas add a little bit of texture as well as helping cut the sweetness.

 To start, I heated up some pumpkin puree with pumpkin pie spice and heavy whipping cream.
 I then covered it and set it aside to keep warm.
 Meanwhile, I cooked a honey/sugar mixture over medium heat until it was dark amber and 305°F/152°C (hard crack) on a candy thermometer.
 This took about 15 minutes on my electric stove at medium using a heavy-bottomed pot.
 Resist the temptation to walk away, sugar can turn on you!